grnet/mupy/README.md

 local_settings), receives an email notification to go and chose which hosts can be viewed by the new user.
 The new user cannot see any host by default.

+#### Read only users
+A user is read only by default.
+An admin can assign to him nodes and saved searches to watch through the admin interface.

+#### Searches
+After making a search, one can save it by clicking the save button on the menu.
+Then the search will appear in the searches section of the menu.

+A user can also select a default search, which will appear after the next login on the initial page.

+A search can be deleted by clicking the X button on its right, on the saved searches menu.

 ### Attention - Notes
 - If using sqlite3, migrations dont work, some changes must be made manually.